jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_TempDB_VersionStoreGenerationRate.md

 ---
-title: ﻿Tempdb Version Store Generation Rate
+title: ﻿Tempdb Version Store Generation Rate Alarm
 last_updated: July 29, 2016
 summary: "This alarm is raised when the Tempdb Version Store growth rate is high compared to the cleanup rate."
 sidebar: c_sqlserver_sidebar